Pho: Etymology and origins

-Reviews of 19th and 20th century Vietnamese literature have found that pho entered the mainstream sometime in the 1910s.
-Georges Dumoutier's extensive 1907 account of Vietnamese cuisine omits any mention of phở, while Nguyễn Công Hoan recalls its sale by street vendors in 1913.
+Reviews of 19th and 20th-century Vietnamese literature have found that pho entered the mainstream sometime in the 1910s.
+Georges Dumoutier's extensive 1907 account of Vietnamese cuisine omits any mention of phở.
+The word appears in a short story published in 1907.
+Nguyễn Công Hoan recalls its sale by street vendors in 1913.
 A 1931 dictionary is the first to define phở as a soup: "from the word phấn.
 A dish consisting of small slices of rice cake boiled with beef."

-Possibly the earliest English-language reference to pho was in the book Recipes of All Nations, edited by Countess Morphy in 1935: In the book, pho is described as "an Annamese soup held in high esteem ... made with beef, a veal bone, onions, a bayleaf, salt, and pepper, and a small teaspoon of nuoc-mam (fish sauce)."
+Possibly the earliest English-language reference to pho was in the book Recipes of All Nations, edited by Countess Morphy in 1935: In the book, pho is described as "an Annamese soup held in high esteem ... made with beef, a veal bone, onions, a bay leaf, salt, and pepper, and a small teaspoon of nuoc-mam (fish sauce)."

 There are two prevailing theories on the origin of the word phở and, by extension, the dish itself.
 As author Nguyễn Dư notes, both questions are significant to Vietnamese identity.

 From French

-French settlers commonly ate beef, whereas Vietnamese traditionally ate pork and chicken and used cattle as beasts of burden.
+Some historians suggest a connection to the French due to the introduction of beef as a staple ingredient during French colonial rule.
+French settlers commonly ate beef, whereas Vietnamese traditionally ate pork and chicken and used cattle primarily as beasts of burden.
 Gustave Hue (1937) equates cháo phở to the French beef stew pot-au-feu (literally, "pot on the fire").
 Accordingly, Western sources generally maintain that phở is derived from pot-au-feu in both name and substance.
-However, several scholars dispute this etymology on the basis of the stark differences between the two dishes.
+However, several scholars dispute this etymology, pointing to the significant differences between the two dishes.
 Another suggestion of a separate origin is that phở in French has long been pronounced [fo] rather than [fø]: in Jean Tardieu's Lettre de Hanoï à Roger Martin Du Gard (1928), a soup vendor cries "Pho-ô!" in the street.

 Many Hanoians explain that the word phở derives from French soldiers' ordering "feu" (fire) from gánh phở, referring to both the steam rising from a bowl of phở and the wood fire seen glowing from a gánh phở in the evening.

-Food historian Erica J. Peters argues that the French have embraced phở in a way that overlooks its origins as a local improvisation, reinforcing "an idea that the French brought modern ingenuity to a traditionalist Vietnam".
+Food historian Erica J. Peters argues that the French has embraced phở in a way that overlooks its origins as a local improvisation, reinforcing "an idea that the French brought modern ingenuity to a traditionalist Vietnam".
+The connection between phở and the French culinary tradition remains widely debated but remains a prominent theory in discussions of its origins.